 Some children now have FM systems.
-The classroom teacher (or speaker) has a special microphone, which sends her or his voice by radio waves to the hearing aid.
+The classroom teacher (or speaker) has a special microphone, which sends her or his voice by radio waves to a receiver which might be headphones or a hearing aid.
 This makes it easier for the child to listen and understand, without having to put up with all the other classroom sounds being made louder.

 Hearing aids make the sounds louder, but the brain may need extra help to understand what it is hearing.

 Watching the speaker's lips, facial expressions and gestures can help the brain to get the right messages.

 This picture shows what one of the early hearing aids looked like.

 ear - cochlear implants

 Some people who have a sensory-neural hearing loss and are have severe to profound hearing loss can be fitted with a cochlear (cok-lee-ar) implant sometimes called a 'bionic ear'.

 This is a tiny electronic device which is placed into the cochlear with a receiver which is placed just behind their ear under the skin.
 A device that looks like a large hearing aid is attached to it on the outside of the skin.
 This helps them to hear some sounds but does not give them clear hearing.